Stijn-B/MAS/README.md

 	- send delegates from parcel or from AGV or ...?

-Delegate MAS - 3 types of
+Delegate MAS - 3 types of ants
 (in deze beschrijving staat 'AVG' voor een Intention ant)

 1. Feasibility ants